joshfire/hookmachine/README.md

 The Hook Machine uses [Woodman](http://joshfire.github.io/woodman/) to send logs to the console (override the `WOODMAN` setting to change Woodman's configuration), reporting errors as they occur.

+### Deployment to Heroku

+The Hook Machine should run fine on Heroku... provided the Web dyno the Hook Machine is deployed never switched to idle.
+In particular, while the Hook Machine follows a very usual approach of running long-lasting tasks in the background, it is implemented as an all-in-one machine that does not fit [Heroku's process model](https://devcenter.heroku.com/articles/background-jobs-queueing) for background jobs.

+To be more Heroku-friendly, the Hook Machine would run a Web dyno that listens to requests from GitHub, a Worker dyno that runs the tasks, a scheduler that schedules check tasks once in a while (the [Heroku Scheduler](https://addons.heroku.com/scheduler) add-on would do the trick) and some message queue to pass the tasks around between dynos (e.g. [CloudAMQP](https://addons.heroku.com/cloudamqp)).
+This is extremely scalable but seems overly complex for a machine that does not really need to scale in practice and that should remain easy to deploy and monitor in other environments, typically on a local machine.

 ## A concrete example